 Phase 1 dose escalation will determine the maximum tolerated dose (MTD) and recommended Phase

-In Phase 2, patients will be enrolled in 3 indication-specific expansion cohorts to determine
+In Phase 2, participants will be enrolled in 3 indication-specific expansion cohorts to

 Feasibility of Telehealth Palliative Care and Digital Symptom Monitoring for Patients With Acute Myeloid Leukemia